 Beauty amid pain.
 Wealth against poverty.
 Lavishness alongside austere living.
-Those are the juxtapositions inherent to the Holy City that “Cry Joy Park — Gardens of Light and Dark,” the new exhibition at the Halsey Institute of Contemporary Art, aspires to unravel.
+Those are the juxtapositions inherent to the Holy City that “Cry Joy Park — Gardens of Dark and Light,” the new exhibition at the Halsey Institute of Contemporary Art, aspires to unravel.

 Charleston’s complex history of wealth, power and majestic buildings alongside racial and socioeconomic inequality inspired artist Jennifer Wen Ma to create “Cry Joy Park,” an investigation of the city’s history and social landscape.
 On view from May 17, 2019, to July 6, 2019, “Cry Joy Park” is an official visual arts offering of the City of Charleston’s Piccolo Spoleto Festival USA 2019.